code-a-la-greek/website/README.md

   },
   //Default page size for home page, category and archive
   pageSize: 5,
   //Customize category.
-Name is requried.
+Name is required.
   //color for button and badges
   //image: if category layout is card, image shown at background in card.
   //order: override order of category